-Who is responsible for electricity meter UK?
+Who is responsible for my electricity meter UK?

-Your electricity meter logs the amount of energy your household uses.
+Your electric meter logs the amount of energy your household uses.
 In most cases, you’ll be required to read your meter on a regular basis and send the figures to your energy supplier.
 This is important as it helps your supplier work out exactly how much energy you use and provide you with an accurate electricity bill.

 You’re responsible for taking meter readings and sending them to your supplier.
 It’s especially important to take readings when vacating an old property and when moving into a new one.
 These readings will help to ensure you only pay for the energy you use.